course-dprep/Rated-by-the-Lens/README.md

 - Filtered for restaurants.
 - Performed a safety check.

-As follows, the “DataPreparationTeam9.Rmd” with 29.374 observations and 10 variables was obtained.
+As follows, the “final_dataset.csv” with 29.374 observations and 10 variables was obtained.
 The study will utilize and analyze the subsequent variables:
 | **Variable** 	| **Description**                                                     	| **Data Class** 	|
 |--------------	|---------------------------------------------------------------------	|----------------	|
 | business_id  	| The unique Yelp ID of the business                                  	| Character      	|